CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 #### Examples

-- Rogue Data Cache Load (RDCL, also known as Meltdown)
+1. Rogue Data Cache Load (RDCL, also known as Meltdown)
-- L1 Terminal Fault (L1TF, also known as Foreshadow)
+2. L1 Terminal Fault (L1TF, also known as Foreshadow)

-### CWE-C: Processor Event Causes Incorrect Data to be Forwarded to Operations that Execute Transiently
+3. Microarchitectural Data Sampling (MDS)

+### CWE-C: Exposure of Sensitive Information caused by Incorrect Data Forwarding during Transient Execution

 #### Description

-A processor event (for example, a hardware exception) may allow transient operations to forward incorrect or stale data to dependent operations, potentially exposing the data.
+A processor event or prediction may allow transient operations to forward incorrect or stale data to dependent operations, potentially exposing data over a covert channel.

 #### Extended Description